Differential Expression and the Mouse Gut-Brain Axis

 This module introduces students to differential expression analyses using the R programming language.
 Previous programming experience is helpful but not necessary.
 Students will work with real data from a mouse RNA-seq study to explore how the gut-brain axis might impact symptoms in Autism Spectrum Disorder.

 This module is a companion and expansion to the C-MOOR RNA-seq miniCURE.
-It can be used as a stand-alone activity or as part of a broader miniCURE experience.
-Students do not have to have completed the miniCURE in order to use the stand-alone guide.
-If you are using the RNA-seq miniCURE in your class, this module adds an additional RNA-seq dataset that is suitable for an independent research project.
+This module adds an additional RNA-seq dataset that is suitable for an independent research project.

 You can find out more about the RNA-seq miniCURE and other C-MOOR activities at the C-MOOR website.
 An online guide to the miniCURE is here.